remotion-dev/remotion/packages/docs/docs/config.md

 ## setCrf()<AvailableFrom v="1.4.0" />

 The "Constant Rate Factor" (CRF) of the output.
-[Use this setting to tell FFMPEG how to trade off size and quality.](/docs/encoding#controlling-quality-using-the-crf-setting)
+[Use this setting to tell FFmpeg how to trade off size and quality.](/docs/encoding#controlling-quality-using-the-crf-setting)

 Ranges for CRF scale, by codec: